May 09, 2022 by Helena Lombard

 1. Old Fashioned

-While there are many variations of this classic drink, we love the taste of the original, and you will too.
+While there are many variations of this classic American drink, we love the taste of the original, and you will too.
 To make one, you’ll need good quality bourbon, simple syrup, aromatic bitters, ice—and good company to share it with.

 2. Brown Sugar Old Fashioned

 The addition of brown sugar gives the original Old Fashioned cocktail a more profound and richer taste with hints of caramel.
 Simply muddle brown sugar, water, and bitters in a glass until the sugar has dissolved.
 Then add the bourbon and ice and stir it up like a traditional Old Fashioned.
-Finally, garnish with orange peel and cinnamon for the taste of a dessert in a glass.
+Garnish with orange peel and cinnamon for the taste of a dessert in a glass.

 3. Apple Butter Old Fashioned